precice/precice.github.io_old/03-faq.md

 Or: "Is it correct that preCICE cannot support couplings when the interface mesh is changing its connectivity during the simulation?"

 Currently, the mapping setup only occurs once during the initialization of preCICE.
 Thus, in order to modify the mapping one must restart the simulation.
 It depends on a case-by-case basis whether this costly method is acceptable or not.
-A dissertation in progress studies this issue and preCICE will have such a feature in the future.
+A dissertation in progress studies dynamically changing coupling meshes, such that preCICE will be able to handle adaptive meshes in the future.

 ## Which code drives the coupled simulation in preCICE?
 Or: "Which code is executing the coupling iterations given that preCICE does not really have a centralized engine to orchestrate the simulation?"